Jonathan Mark Brown, PhD

-My research is focused on the interrelationship between the diets we eat, lipid metabolism, and the development of chronic disease.
+My research is focused on the interrelationship between the diets we eat, microbe and host metabolism, and the development of chronic disease.
 We have three active research programs, and we are always looking for highly motivated young scientists to participate in our multidisciplinary training program.

 A long-term goal of my laboratory is to understand the fundamental pathways that dictate how our bodies make, store, and degrade fats or lipids.
 Most chronic diseases that we are faced with today like coronary heart disease, obesity, diabetes, cancer, and even infectious disease are driven by underlying alterations in lipid metabolism.
 Our research is focused on lipid metabolic metabolic alterations driven by our commensal bacteria as well as our own human cells.
 All of our projects aim to translate basic discoveries into new therapeutic regimens for cardiometabolic disease.